 - So, is your business model viable?

 Customer acquisition cost (CAC) is the cost to your business of acquiring a single customer.
 That includes product costs, labor costs, marketing costs, and any other costs that contributed to getting your product into a customer’s hands.

 It’s important to understand your CAC because it gives you an idea of how much you need to earn from each customer in order to have a profitable business.
 Put simply, if you’re spending more to acquire customers than customers are spending on your business, your business model is not viable—but more on that later.

 Most businesses look at their customer acquisition cost to understand how successful their marketing strategies and campaigns are.
 You might not be a marketer by trade, so understanding how much marketing effort and spend you should allocate to acquire a customer can be quite challenging.

-To keep this CAC calculation simple, we’re going to imagine that the only cost going into acquiring a customer is the cost of marketing.
+To keep the first CAC calculation simple, we’re going to imagine that the only cost going into acquiring a customer is the cost of marketing.
 Ready?

 Let’s say you spent $500 on Google Ads and those ads brought in 10 customers a month.
 Your customer acquisition cost would be $50: